 Part XIII — Offences

-214. Certain fraudulent acts are offences

-(1) If any person wilfully makes any false statement or declaration in any application to bring land under the operation of this Act or in any application to be registered as proprietor whether in possession remainder reversion or otherwise on a transmission or in any other application to be registered under this Act as proprietor of any land lease mortgage or charge or suppresses or conceals or assists or joins in or is privy to the suppressing withholding or concealing from the Commissioner or Registrar any material document fact or matter of information or wilfully makes any false statutory declaration required under the authority or made in pursuance of this Act or if any person in the course of his examination before the Commissioner wilfully and corruptly gives false evidence or if any person fraudulently procures assists in fraudulently procuring or is privy to the fraudulent procurement of any certificate of title or instrument or of any entry in the Register or of any erasure or alteration in any entry in the Register or whether fraudulently or not defaces erases or alters any words memorandum or diagram in or upon any duplicate certificate or duplicate instrument or knowingly misleads or deceives any person hereinbefore authorised to require explanation or information in respect to any land or the title to any land under the operation of this Act or in respect of which any dealing or transmission is proposed to be registered that person commits an offence against this Act and any certificate of title entry erasure or alteration so procured or made by fraud shall be void as against all parties or privies to such fraud.

-(2) A prosecution for an offence under subsection (1) in respect of the registration of any dealing in Crown land may be commenced at any time.

-[Section 214 amended by 1 and 2 Edw.
-VII 1902 s.
-3; No. 17 of 1950 s.
-60; No. 81 of 1996 s.
-145(1); No. 31 of 1997 s.
-129; No. 59 of 2004 s.
-140; No. 84 of 2004 s.
-78.]
+214. Offences

+(1) A person must not do any of the things set out in subsection (3).

+Penalty: imprisonment for 10 years and a fine of $100 000.

+Summary conviction penalty: imprisonment for 3 years and a fine of $40 000.

+(2) An offence under subsection (1) is a crime.

+(3) The things to which subsection (1) applies are —

+(a) making any statement or declaration that the person making it knows is false or misleading in a material particular in —

+(i) any application under this Act; or

+(ii) any document lodged, deposited, presented or filed under this Act;

+(b) making or giving any certification required under this Act that the person making or giving it knows is false or misleading in a material particular;

+(c) providing to the Commissioner or Registrar any material, document, fact or information that the person providing it knows is false or misleading in a material particular;

+(d) suppressing, withholding or concealing from the Commissioner or Registrar any material, document, fact or information;

+(e) making any statutory declaration authorised or required under this Act that the person making it knows is false or misleading in a material particular;

+(f) giving evidence in the course of an examination before the Commissioner that the person giving it knows is false or misleading in a material particular;

+(g) fraudulently procuring —

+(i) a certificate of title or instrument; or

+(ii) an entry in the Register; or

+(iii) any erasure or alteration in any entry in the Register;

+(h) whether fraudulently or not, without lawful excuse —

+(i) defacing, erasing or altering any words, memorandum or diagram in or on any duplicate certificate or duplicate instrument; or

+(ii) destroying any duplicate certificate or duplicate instrument;

+(i) misleading or deceiving any person authorised to require an explanation or information in respect of —

+(i) any land, or the title to any land, under the operation of this Act; or

+(ii) any land, or the title to any land, that is the subject of an application to bring it under the operation of this Act; or

+(iii) any land or the title to any land in respect of which any dealing or transmission is proposed to be registered;

+(j) without reasonable excuse, neglecting to lodge with the Registrar a duplicate certificate of title or Crown lease when required to do so under this Act.

+[Section 214 inserted by No. 2 of 2014 s.
+86.]

 214A.
-Failure to lodge duplicate certificate of title or Crown lease

-A person who wilfully neglects to lodge with the Registrar a duplicate certificate of title or Crown lease when required to do so, pursuant to the provisions of this Act, commits an offence against this Act.
+Effect of fraud

+Any certificate of title, instrument, entry, erasure or alteration procured or made by fraud in any of the circumstances set out in section 214 is void as against all persons who are party to that fraud, whether or not anyone is convicted of that fraud.

-[Section 214A inserted by No. 17 of 1950 s.
-61.]
+[Section 214A inserted by No. 2 of 2014 s.
+86.]

-214B.
-General penalty

-A person who commits an offence against this Act for which no other penalty is provided is liable to a fine of $10 000 or to imprisonment for 2 years, or both.

-[Section 214B inserted by No. 17 of 1950 s.
-62; amended by No. 113 of 1965 s.
-4; No. 81 of 1996 s.
-130.]
+[214B.
+Deleted by No. 2 of 2014 s.
+86.]

 [215-218.
 Deleted by No. 17 of 1950 s.
 63.]